iambrianle/blog/content/posts/python-cheat-sheet.md

 ---
-title: Here is the best beginner friendly Python cheatsheet (2022)
+title: here is the best beginner friendly python cheatsheet (2022)
-description: In this post, I'll show you everything you need to know to code in Python and score high on basic Python tests
+description: in this post, i'll show you everything you need to know to code in python and score high on basic python tests
-date: 2022-08-26T14:35:50+08:00
+date: 2022-08-26t14:35:50+08:00
 draft: false
 # cover:
 #     image: img/hi.jpg